bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/AutochangerSupport.rst

 Even though all the above configuration statements are specified and correct, Bareos will attempt to access the autochanger only if a slot is non-zero in the catalog Volume record (with the Volume name).

-If your autochanger has barcode labels, you can label all the Volumes in your autochanger one after another by using the :strong:`label barcodes` command.
+If your autochanger has barcode labels, you can label all the Volumes in your autochanger one after another by using the :bcommand:`label barcodes` command.
 For each tape in the changer containing a barcode, Bareos will mount the tape and then label it with the same name as the barcode.
 An appropriate Media record will also be created in the catalog.
 Any barcode that begins with the same characters as specified on the "CleaningPrefix=xxx" command, will be treated as a cleaning tape, and will not be labeled.
 For example with: